Honors at Graduation Questions and answers for students

 How can I graduate with honors?

-Honors in Course: for students who have distinguished themselves primarily on the basis of their cumulative grade point average.
+Honors in Course: for students who have distinguished themselves primarily on the basis of their cumulative and degree grade point averages.

 Honors in Independent Study: for students who have completed significant independent projects and submitted these projects for evaluation.